OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:

   - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?

 - **#ALLOWEDDATA** (development-time and runtime).
 Ensure allowed data, meaning the data used (e.g., training set) is permitted for the intended purpose.
 This is particularly important if consent was not given and the data contains personal information collected for a different purpose.
   Links to standards: